Copycat poster

 The inciting incident occurs at 14 minutes when Detective M.J.
 Monahan discovers a murder victim staged to replicate a famous serial killer's pattern, signaling a new copycat killer is active in San Francisco and will eventually draw Helen back into the world..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Helen agrees to consult on the case remotely via computer and fax, making the active choice to engage with the investigation despite her crippling agoraphobia, pulling her back into the dangerous world she fled., moving from reaction to action.
+This illustrates the protagonist's commitment to Helen agrees to consult on the case remotely via computer and fax, making the active choice to engage with the investigation despite her crippling agoraphobia, pulling her back into the dangerous world she fled., moving from reaction to action.

 The Collapse moment at 92 minutes (74% through) represents the emotional nadir.
 Here, The killer abducts M.J., and Helen's assistant Andy is murdered in her apartment.
-Helen is completely alone, her support system destroyed, facing her worst fears with no one left to protect her., reveals the protagonist at their lowest point.
+Helen is completely alone, her support system destroyed, facing her worst fears with no one left to protect her., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 98 minutes initiates the final act resolution at 79% of the runtime.
 Helen synthesizes her psychological expertise with M.J.'s detective work, identifying the killer as Peter Foley, a campus police officer.
 She forces herself outside, literally breaking through her agoraphobic barrier to pursue him., demonstrating the transformation achieved throughout the journey.